Going Further

 Other Data

 The process of setting a scale and making measurements from images is the same for any image in which the features appear in the same focal plane.
-Thus, the techniqes can be applied to any satellite image produced with a nadir (straight down) orientation, regardless of what parameter it measures or if the image is displayed in true or false colors.
+Thus, the techniques can be applied to any satellite image produced with a nadir (straight down) orientation, regardless of what parameter it measures or if the image is displayed in true or false colors.
 Additionally, this technique would work just as well for microscopic images as for satellite images.
-Two sites of special interest to this chapter are noted below.
+Five sites of special interest to this chapter are noted below.

-EarthShots: Satellite Images of Environmental Change (more info) is a collection of registered time series images taken by Landsat instruments since 1972.
+EarthShots: Satellite Images of Environmental Change is a collection of registered time series images taken by Landsat instruments since 1972.
 You can use the same techniques presented in this chapter to set a scale and measure distances and areas in this collection of images.

 Search on NASA Earth Observatory for the phrase time series to find "before and after" images.
-Set a scale for each image and make measurements to give a quantitative description of the change that occured.
+Set a scale for each image and make measurements to give a quantitative description of the change that occurred.

 Other Techniques